-In March 2020 it was announced that InfraBuild Trading Pty Ltd had agreed to acquire Best Bar.35 In June 2020 it was announced that the acquisition would no longer proceed.
+In March 2020 it was announced that InfraBuild Trading Pty Ltd had agreed to acquire Best Bar.
+In June 2020 it was announced that the acquisition would no longer proceed.

-In August 2019, InfraBuild acquired Dalian Steelforce Hi-tech Co., Ltd (a Chinese producer of rebar) and its related party businesses in Australia (Steelforce Holdings Pty Ltd and subsidiaries) which is an importer and distributor of rebar.36
+In August 2019, InfraBuild acquired Dalian Steelforce Hi-tech Co., Ltd and its related party businesses in Australia (Steelforce Holdings Pty Ltd and subsidiaries) which was a distributor of rebar from sources not related to InfraBuild.